-On November 10, 2015, we entered into a Consulting Agreement with Gilbert E. Nathan, one of our director nominees, for the provision of strategic consulting services.
-Mr. Nathan was compensated at a rate of \$50,000 per year under this arrangement during 2018 and 2017 and through the filing of this Proxy Statement.
+On November 10, 2015, we entered into a Consulting Agreement with Gilbert E. Nathan, one of our current directors and a director nominee, for the provision of strategic consulting services prior to Mr. Nathan becoming a director.
+Mr. Nathan was compensated at a rate of \$50,000 per year under this arrangement during 2018 and through November 6, 2019.
 Under this arrangement, we issued 3,500 shares of our common stock to Mr. Nathan in 2018 having a value of \$15,000 on the date of grant.
-We issued 2,500 shares of our common stock to Mr. Nathan in 2017 having a value of \$10,780 on the date of grant.